Eyelid Lumps, Bumps & Lesions

 At Fante Eye & Face Centre, we use a variety of options to treat eyelid tumors, whether cancerous or benign.
 We usually start with a biopsy to determine the type of tumor.
 Based on this information, most benign tumors will require no other treatment, whereas cancers are usually completely removed.

 - Biopsy — When a tumor is biopsied to find out if it is cancerous, it can be either incisional (taking part of the tumor) or excisional (taking the entire tumor).
-If the growth turns out to be benign, excisional biopsy may be all that’s necessary.
+If the growth turns out to be benign, an excisional biopsy may be all that’s necessary.

 - Mohs or Frozen Section surgery — We use Mohs surgery whenever possible due to the delicate characteristics of the eyelids.
 When using these techniques, the surgeon or dermatologist will remove the visible eyelid cancer, along with fragments of the healthy skin at the tumor edge.
 This edge tissue is then immediately examined under a microscope to see if still contains any cancer cells.
 If cancer cells are still present, they will remove an additional ring of tissue until cancerous cells no longer are present.
 Once the cancer is gone, reconstruction can be performed to restore the best possible function and appearance.

 - Cryosurgery — While this isn’t surgery involving a scalpel, cryosurgery can be an effective method of removing cancers or pre-cancers without removing additional tissue.
 Cryosurgery uses liquid nitrogen to freeze and kill cancer cells.
 The frozen cells and skin blister and peel off and reconstruction is usually not necessary.
 The process is simpler than Mohs or Frozen Section surgery, but the success rate is not as high.

 - Radiation and Chemotherapy – These treatments are usually not the best single therapy for cancers of the eyelids, but sometimes are part of the treatment for advanced or complex tumors.
 We may recommend external beam radiotherapy and drugs such as 5-fluorouracil, aminolevulinic acid, imiquimod, and vismodegib to some patients.